Mesenchymal stem cell: History

 Scientists Ernest A. McCulloch and James E. Till first revealed the clonal nature of marrow cells in the 1960s.
+In 1970, Arnold Caplan identified certain conditions by which mesodermal cells differentiate into cartilage or myogenic (muscle) tissue and bone and named them mesenchymal stem cells.

 An ex vivo assay for examining the clonogenic potential of multipotent marrow cells was later reported in the 1970s by Friedenstein and colleagues.
 In this assay system, stromal cells were referred to as colony-forming unit-fibroblasts (CFU-f).

-The first clinical trials of MSCs were completed in 1995 when a group of 15 patients were injected with cultured MSCs to test the safety of the treatment.
-Since then, more than 200 clinical trials have been started.
-However, most are still in the safety stage of testing.

 Subsequent experimentation revealed the plasticity of marrow cells and how their fate is determined by environmental cues.
 Culturing marrow stromal cells in the presence of osteogenic stimuli such as ascorbic acid, inorganic phosphate and dexamethasone could promote their differentiation into osteoblasts.
 In contrast, the addition of transforming growth factor-beta (TGF-b) could induce chondrogenic markers.

+The first clinical trials of MSCs were completed by Osiris Therapeutics, a pharmaceutical company co-founded in 1995 by Caplan, with entrepreneur Kevin Kimberlin and others, when a group of 15 patients were injected with cultured MSCs to test the safety of the treatment.
+The first regulatory approvals for MSCs were granted conditional approval in 2012 in Canada and New Zealand for treating Graft vs. Host Disease (GvHD) and, subsequently, in Japan to treat Crohn's Disease-related fistula.

+Since then, more than 1,500 clinical trials have been conducted to treat numerous conditions.

 Controversies

-More recently, there has been some debate over the use of the term "mesenchymal stem cells" and what constitutes the most scientifically correct meaning for the MSC acronym.
-Most mesenchymal cell or "MSC" preps only contain a minority fraction of true multipotent stem cells, while most cells are instead stromal in nature.
-One of the pioneers in the MSC field, Dr. Arnold Caplan, has proposed re-naming MSCs to mean "medicinal signaling cells."
-Within the stem cell field MSC has most commonly now come to refer to "mesenchymal stromal/stem cells" because of the heterogeneous nature of the cellular preparations.
+The term "mesenchymal stem cells" and what constitutes the most scientifically correct meaning for the MSC initialism, has been debated for years.
+Most mesenchymal cell or "MSC" preps only contain a minority fraction of true multipotent stem cells, with most cells being stromal in nature.
+Caplan proposed rephrasing MSCs to emphasize their role as "medicinal signaling cells."
+Within the stem cell field, the shorthand "MSC" has most commonly now come to refer to "mesenchymal stromal/stem cells" because of the heterogeneous nature of the cellular preparations.

-There is also growing concern about the marketing and injection of MSCs and mesenchymal stem cells into patients by for-profit clinics that lack rigorous data to back up these clinical uses.
+There is also growing concern about the marketing and application of unapproved MSCs and mesenchymal stem cells that lack rigorous data to back up these clinical uses into patients by for-profit clinics.